 Native speakers of English use a variety of phrases in English (useful phrases in English speaking) on a daily basis when conversing with friends, colleagues, or family members.
+What are the most common phrases in the English language?
+What are some useful expressions for speaking?

 To be up for something means to want to do it.